Texas Tech University

 No. Materials in the University Archives may only be viewed in the reading room.
 This ensures that these unique materials remain available to researchers and do not become lost or damaged.
 Researchers may get copies and scans of most of the materials, depending on the condition of the material.

 Currently, there are several social and honor organizational collections residing in the University Archives.
 These groups are listed below.
-To view the finding aids to these collections go here.
+To view the finding aids to these collections go to the Social and Honor Organizations page.
 Is your organization among those whose historical papers reside in the Texas Tech University Archives?
 If not, please consider contacting the University Archivist.